DigDeScript/sfx-catalog/README.md

 One application runs in Free mode and unlocks Pro features with an activated license.
 Download the application ZIP attached to a published release, not GitHub's automatically generated **Source code** archives.

-The initial GitHub package is being prepared for publication.
-Until a release is published here, use the download offered on the official website.
+Windows and Linux packages are available from the latest published release.
+The official website uses those same GitHub release assets for its download links.

 ## Support